Source: Martha Stewart Living, November 1996

 - Coarse or pretzel salt

-Pour warm water into bowl of electric mixer fitted with a dough hook.
-In a small bowl, combine water and sugar, and stir to dissolve sugar.
-Sprinkle with yeast, and let sit 10 minutes; yeast should be foamy.
+Pour 2 cups hot water into bowl of electric mixer fitted with a dough hook.
+Check water with instant-read thermometer to register about 110 degrees.
+Add sugar, stir to dissolve.
+Sprinkle with yeast, and let sit 5 minutes; yeast should bubble.

 Pour oil into a large bowl; swirl to coat sides.
 Transfer dough to bowl, turning dough to completely cover all sides.
 Cover with a kitchen towel, and leave in a warm spot for 1 hour, or until dough has doubled in size.